zephyrproject-rtos/zephyr/boards/arm/msp_exp432p401r_launchxl/doc/msp_exp432p401r_launchxl.rst

 | UART      | on-chip    | serial port           |
 +-----------+------------+-----------------------+

-More details about the supported periperals are available in `MSP432P4XX TRM`_ Other hardware features are not currently supported by the Zephyr kernel.
+More details about the supported peripherals are available in `MSP432P4XX TRM`_ Other hardware features are not currently supported by the Zephyr kernel.

 Building and Flashing